gh-andre/KeePassFont/README.md

 resolution displays.

-There are a few questions on KeePass forums about increasing font size and many of them are either unanswered or described as _working as designed_.
+There are a few questions on KeePass forums about increasing font size and many of them are either unanswered, answered dismissively or described as _working as designed_.

 https://sourceforge.net/p/keepass/discussion/search/?q=font+size

-This repository is an attempt to address the need for larger fonts for those who feel comfortable building this application from the source.
+The authors of this otherwise brilliant application seem to be unaware of display and font scaling and the difference between physical and effective pixels.
+This repository is an attempt to address the need for larger fonts in KeePass for those who feel comfortable building it from the source.

 ### XSL Template to Export All Fields and History